Serena and a tournament of firsts — how this year's U.S. Open made history

 She beat Caroline Garcia 6-1, 6-3 on Sept.
 9, marking her second consecutive appearance at a Grand Slam title match.
 She was also a finalist at Wimbledon two months ago.

-While human officiants are typically used to determine if a ball was inbounds or not, computers could now be up for the job.
+At this year's U.S. Open, technology showed it was up for the job.

-Optical technology made the decision in some of the U.S. Open matches.
+Optical technology made the decisions at the U.S. Open matches, as reported by NPR's Melissa Block.

-Immediately after impact, a recorded voice shouts out the call: "FAULT!" for a wayward serve; "OUT!" for a ball that lands long or wide in a rally.
+Immediately after impact, a recorded voice shouted out the call: "FAULT!" for a wayward serve; "OUT!" for a ball that lands long or wide in a rally.

 By replacing human line judges with the optical system called Hawk-Eye Live, "we're providing the players a fairer playing field with a lot more integrity, a much higher accuracy call," says Sean Cary, who oversees officiating for the United States Tennis Association (USTA), which runs the U.S. Open.